Nadim147c/go-mpris/README.md

 **For more examples, see the [examples folder](./examples).**

 ## Go Docs

-Read the docs at https://pkg.go.dev/github.com/Pauloo27/go-mpris.
+Read the docs at https://pkg.go.dev/github.com/Nadim147c/go-mpris.

 ## Credits

-[emersion](https://github.com/emersion/go-mpris) for the original code.
+[emersion](https://github.com/emersion/go-mpris) and [Pauloo27](https://github.com/Pauloo27/go-mpris) for the original code.